Charan-Mugada/puducan-jipmer/CONTRIBUTING.md

 ## 🧭 Getting Started

+1) Maybe lets keep marking this repo a star as first the step🚀
-1. **Fork** the repository and clone your fork locally.
+2. **Fork** the repository and clone your fork locally.
-2. Go into the folder
+3. Go into the folder
 ```
 cd cancer-tracker-jipmer
 ```